 Key highlights of the Project:

-Construction of the Project is expected to start in early 2022
+Construction of the Project is expected to start in 2022

-About 30 permanent jobs and 50 indirect jobs when operational, including the opportunity to develop new skills in the region within the growing renewable energy industry
+About 28 permanent jobs and 50 indirect jobs when operational, including 16 local positions, with the opportunity to develop new skills in the region within the growing renewable energy industry

 Hills of Gold Community Enhancement Fund to be established, with a commitment of $3,000 per turbine per year installed and operating, expected over a period of at least 25 years.